-The 12-volt battery disconnect switch is typically located near the entrance door.
+The 12-volt battery disconnect switch is typically located on the bed or cabinet base inside the side sliding door.
 This momentary switch controls a solenoid which connects or disconnects the house batteries.
 The switch lights up red when turned on.